 Interference, from neighbouring wireless networks and signals around the home, is an issue when relying solely on wireless.
 “Wireless is fine for browsing the web, but when it comes to things like streaming a movie, which requires stable bandwidth, then it doesn’t really work,” says Will Brocklebank of Face to Face Digital.
 Adrian Ickeringill of WyreStorm agrees: “We all like the idea of wireless; sitting on the sofa with the laptop.
 But when it comes down to video distribution, then wireless doesn’t lend itself.”

 Another issue for self builders is that the very materials which go into building the modern home can actually be prohibitive to wireless.
 “Some plasterboard, foil-back insulation, even underfloor heating, can act as a barrier to wireless,” adds Ickeringill of WyreStorm.
 “If you have the backbone of cabling in, then you’ve got something to fall back on.”

 How to Create a Wired Network

-There’s two main ways to achieve a wired network: employ an experienced electrician to install the cabling for you, or approach a smart home design/installation specialist.
+The main way to achieve a wired network is to approach a smart home design/installation specialist.
 The benefit of a specialist design/installation company (find one through CEDIA) is that they’ll design the wired system with your present and future needs in mind.

 There are a few points to bear in mind.
 “Cat5 and Cat6 has to be properly terminated, and once installed your network should be tested and you should be given printed results,” advises Will Brocklebank.
-Cables should also be routed back to a central location, such as in an understair cupboard, and be clearly marked.
+Cables should also be routed back to a central location and be clearly marked.
 For more detailed advice, check out CEDIA’s comprehensive wiring guidelines.